susam/gitpr/README.md

 ### Staged Changes
 While `git diff` shows the unstaged changes in the working directory, it is necessary to use the `--cached` option with `git diff` to see the changes staged for the next commit.
-The following command creates a convenient alias for this option.
+The following commands create convenient aliases for this option.

     # Define aliases
     git config --global alias.diffc "diff --cached"